scheuchzer/smarkdown/smarkdown-war/src/main/webapp/WEB-INF/smarkdown/md/smarkdown/docs/locationWeb-Inf.md

-# File locations - WEB-INF
+# File location - WEB-INF

 This file is located under the ``WEB-INF`` directory.
 The exact location is